nathanialf/playdatebobble/README.md

 ### TODO
 - Code Quality
   - Add safegaurds for malformed level files
+    - Add Out of Bounds error to loadLevel()
+      - Store values as constants in constants.lua
+    - Add Out of Bounds entry in malformed.lvl
+    - Add error output for reading menu.lvl
+- Settings View
+  - Can go to from menu item but nothing is defined for this view so you will be soft-locked from doing anything
+  - Settings Options
+    - View Tutorial Again
+    - Delete Scores
+    - Maybe do the invert colors things
+      - Would require saving settings to a datastore
+    - Use listview (see gridview example again)
+    - Add screenshot
 - Art
   - Sprite Updates
     - Barrier sprites update but its pretty boring still